 - possess research skills in social science research as it pertains to public law and public administration, and in basic legal research.

 Public Policy Analysis

 The 24-credit Professional Certificate in Public Policy Analysis will appeal to individuals who have an interest in public policy analysis and who want their academic record to reflect the completion of a cluster of courses in public policy analysis in a formal way.
-Upon completing the certificate, you will be competent to perform analysis of public policies in light of the role of government in civil society through:
+Upon completing the certificate, you will be competent to conduct analysis of public policies in taking into account the role of government in civil society through:

 - linking theory to practice

 - having an understanding of financing of public policy programs including revenue sources and the decision-making rules for the allocation of funds;

 - familiarity with the implementation of public policies through the structures of public administration;